How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Example: Multi-Schema Implementation

-• Organization schema – Establishes the brand
+• Organization schema — Establishes the brand as a named entity

-• WebPage schema – Page metadata
+• WebPage schema — Page metadata and relationships

 • Article schema — Content classification

-• Recipe schema (×15) – Individual recipe markup
+• Recipe schema (×15) — Individual recipe markup for each dish

 • FAQPage schema — All Q&A content

-• HowTo schema – Tips section
+• HowTo schema — The tips section

-• BreadcrumbList schema – Navigation context
+• BreadcrumbList schema — Navigation context and hierarchy

 How to Track Featured Snippet Performance